 1. Fairfax County Public Schools, Virginia, presented by Adrianne Moffitt, MSPT, PCS

 Fairfax conducted a survey in 2009 to determine training needs, use of lifting equipment and barriers to its use.
 They discovered that many of their staff felt uncomfortable using safe lifting equipment.
 For some it was the extra time it took to use get the equipment.
 For others, the equipment they needed simply wasn’t available.
 And still others did not understand its benefits.

 Today this district has safe lifting guidelines based on NIOSH’s 35lb weigh-limit recommendation, a centrally located therapy service department that provides all equipment, a collaborative initiative to have safe and effective personal care spaces in all buildings and incentives to attend lifting trainings.

 2. Baltimore County Public Schools, Maryland, presented by Karen Greeley, DScPT

 The Maryland State Steering Committee for OT and PT School-based Programs was the driving force behind the changes seen at this district.
-This forum of school-based therapists and other stakeholders created a Lifting and Transferring Guideline, an algorithm based on current evidence and best practices.
+This forum of school-based therapists and other stakeholders created a Lifting and Transferring Guideline, an algorithm based on current evidence and best practices, which is now included in the Academy of Pediatric Physical Therapy fact sheet on safe student lifting and transfers.
 They also developed a Guide to Practice for Administrators and OT and PTs which is being used now in schools throughout the state of Maryland.

 3. Dorchester School District II, South Carolina, presented by Lori Bartelson, PT, DPT